eonist/eonist.github.io/_posts/2022-09-12-jekyll-pagination.md

-Notes on Jekyll pagination<!--more-->
+These are my notes on implementing pagination in Jekyll, including tips on enabling pagination, using the `jekyll-paginate` gem, and available resources.<!--more-->

 - To find your Ruby version, run `ruby -v`.
-- Pagination pages through every post in the `posts` variable unless a post has `hidden: true` in its front matter.
+- By default, pagination will display every post in the `posts` variable, unless a post has `hidden: true` in its front matter.
+This can be customized to display a specific number of posts per page.

-To enable pagination, add the following code to your `_config.yml` file:
+- To enable pagination, add the following code to your `_config.yml` file:

 ```yml
 gems: [jekyll-paginate]